Maui Shore Diving Guide

 Mala Wharf: Tips and Tricks

 The popularity of Mala Pier has led to an increase in visitors in recent years.
-It is of the utmost importance to respect this finite area of coral reef and protect it for generations to come.
-Unfortunately, we often see that famous Maui diving and snorkel sites are over-loved by careless divers and snorkelers.
+It is of the utmost importance to respect this finite area of coral reef and protect it for future generations.
+Unfortunately, we often see popular sites being over-loved by careless Maui divers and snorkelers.
 Maui shore diving requires extra care.
 Entering and exiting from shore can lead to multiple, unnecessary interactions with live coral.
-We implore scuba divers to follow these critical safe scuba diving practices to ensure personal safety and safety for the reef and its inhabitants.
+We implore scuba divers and snorkelers to follow these critical safety practices to ensure your safety and the safety of the reef and its inhabitants.

 Rule 1: Keep Your Hands to Yourself